sarthakdalal28/sarthakdalal28.github.io/_pages/experience.md

 *Intern* (June 2021 – August 2021)

-- Developed a Lottery System page using JavaScript and Firebase which handles a database of users and generates a random lucky winner.about cancer.
+- Developed a Lottery System page using JavaScript and Firebase which handles a database of users and generates a random lucky winner.
 - Integrated the Raspberry Pi Cam to Raspberry Pi to develop a face recognition system using OpenCV.